binayjy8/CSS-GRID/README.md

-Binay Bhusan Mohanta is the author of this pro
+Binay Bhusan Mohanta is the author of this pr